isomerpages/moe-crescentgirlssch/_cradle/Swift Explorers Singapore/For Secondary, Junior College, Millenia Institute.md

 Top teams will be invited to build their app ideas into functioning prototypes with Swift UI.

-**Objective:** Intermediate coding activity for selected students to build their working app with Swift UI.
+**Objective:** Intermediate coding activity for selected students to build their working app with Swift UI.<br>
 **Resources provided:** 2.5 day face-to-face hackathon.
-Consultation and guidance from Tinkercademy.
+Consultation and guidance from Tinkercademy.<br>
 **Deliverable:** Students will present their app prototype during a celebration event held in mid-July 2023.

 * The top teams\* will be decided based on the Keynote App Prototype which was submitted in Phase 1.
 The selection panel will consist of staff from Tinkercademy and Teacher Coding Champions.
 Teacher Coding Champions will not be reviewing apps from their own schools.